liavms/ENVI5809/README.md

 Andy Papadopoulos and Liav Meoded Stern

 ## The impacts of Cyclone Debbie on the Great Barrier Reef
-**Main Objective**: the main aim of the analysis is to investigate the spatio-temporal impacts of cyclone Debbie (2017) on oceanographic parameters that are significant for coral health, to better understand the immidiate impacts on coral reefs.
+**Main Objective**: the main aim of the analysis is to investigate the spatio-temporal impacts of cyclone Debbie (2017) on oceanographic parameters that are significant for coral health, to better understand the immediate impacts on coral reefs.
 **Parameters that were examined**: Sea Surface Temperature, Chlorophyll-a and water clarity as a Secchi measurement.

 ## Research Questions and Hypothesis